Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 “The truth is only one, the wise call it in different ways”

-In the Bhagavad Gita we find the same principle when Krishna tells Arjuna:
+In the Bhagavad Gita we find the same principle when Krishna said to Arjuna:

-«Whatever way one worships, if it is with faith and devotion, in that same way, I affirm his faith» Bhagavad Gita 7- Yoga of Knowledge and Realization of Brahman-21
+“Sri Krishna: In whatever manner a person offers worship, with sincere faith and devotion, I uphold that faith and devotion” Bhagavad Gita 7- The Yoga of Knowledge and Realization of Brahman-21

 Chapter 4 of the Bhagavad Gita (Yoga of Knowledge) begins with one of the most beautiful and shocking verses, where we can appreciate the tolerance of Hinduism with other religions: